 Researchers said the findings helped explain why the virus is so abundant in saliva and allowed scientists to develop saliva-based diagnostic tests for COVID-19.

 “This is the first report of the ability of respiratory viruses to infect and replicate salivary glands.
-To date, it is believed that only viruses that cause highly prevalent diseases, such as herpes, used salivary glands as reservoirs.
-This finding may help explain the reason for SARS-CoV. -2 is highly infectious. ” He told Agência FAPESP that he was a candidate for a USP dental school and the first author of the article.
+So far, it has been thought that only viruses that cause very widespread diseases, such as herpes, used salivary glands as reservoirs.
+This finding may help explain the reason for SARS-CoV-2, which is highly infectious. ” He told Agência FAPESP that he was a candidate for a USP dental school and the first author of the article.

 Previous studies by the same group have already demonstrated the presence of RNA from SARS-CoV-2 in periodontal tissue.
 Patients who died of COVID-19..

 The hypothesis that SARS-CoV-2 is more infectious than other respiratory viruses, so it may replicate in salivary gland cells and be present in saliva without contact with nasal or lung secretions.
 I set it up.
 In a previous study, the ACE2 receptor was detected in the salivary gland duct.
 The SARS-CoV-2 spike protein binds to ACE2 to invade and infect cells.
 Recently, other research groups have conducted studies in animals and have shown that other receptors other than ACE2, such as transmembrane serine protease 2 (TMPRSS2) and furin, present in salivary glands are targets for SARS-CoV-2.
 I will.

 To test this hypothesis in humans, ultrasound-guided autopsy was performed on 24 patients with an average age of 53 years who died of COVID-19 and tissue samples were taken from the parotid, submandibular, and minor salivary glands.
 I extracted it.